grange85/ahfow-www/_posts/2007/2007-02-15-insound-offer-bonus-mp3-for-back-numbers-pre-orders.markdown

 - dean & britta
 tags: []
 ---
-<p>If you pre-order your copy of Back Numbers from <span class="removed_link" title="http://www.insound.com/noteworthy/promo.php?p=738">Insound</span> you'll also receive a "download code" for a bonus mp3 of a French version of White Horses.
+<p>If you pre-order your copy of Back Numbers from Insound you'll also receive a "download code" for a bonus mp3 of a French version of White Horses.
 However if the bonus mp3 isn't that important to you, the CD itself is $4 cheaper if you <a href="http://www.amazon.com/exec/obidos/ASIN/B000LXHGBC/aheadfullofwi-20">order it from Amazon.com</a></p>